remotely-save/remotely-save/docs/s3_cors_configure.md

 # How To Configure S3 CORS Rules

-If you are using the latest version of this plugin AND Obsidian >= 0.13.25, you do not need to configure it any more.
-If you are using Obsidian < 0.13.25, you are required to configure the rules as following.
+If you are using the latest version of this plugin AND Obsidian desktop >= 0.13.25, mobile >= 1.1.1, you do not need to configure it any more.
+If you are using Obsidian desktop < 0.13.25, moble < 1.1.1, you are required to configure the rules as following.

 Thanks to [@NAL100 in the Discussion](https://github.com/fyears/remotely-save/discussions/28).